University of Thessaly

-The University of Thessaly (UTh; Greek: Πανεπιστήμιο Θεσσαλίας) is a Greek public university located in Thessaly, founded in 1984.
+The University of Thessaly (UTh; Greek: Πανεπιστήμιο Θεσσαλίας, ΠΘ) is a Greek public university located in Thessaly, founded in 1984.
 The university includes the main campus in the city of Volos and regional campuses located in Karditsa, Larissa, Trikala, and the city of Lamia.
 The university's central administrative and academic building, located on the seaport seafront of Volos, it is often referred to as the main campus, but actually the university does not have a single main site, as it has multi sites with buildings being geographically distributed within the wider region of Volos across the city districts.
 Enrollment for Fall 2024-2025 consisted of 45,660 undergraduates students, 4,920 master's degree-level students, 1,736 doctoral students, and 1,107 permanent teaching and research staff.

 Emblem

 The emblem of the University of Thessaly is Chiron, who used to live in Pelion Mountain and was famous for his special knowledge about medicine, music, archery, hunting, gymnastics and the art of prophecy.